semaphoreci/docs/docs/essentials/caching-dependencies-and-directories.md

 ## SFTP backend

-This is the default backend for jobs running in Semaphore's hosted environment The following environment variables are required and automatically set in every hosted job:
+This is the default backend for jobs running in Semaphore's hosted environment.
+The following environment variables are required and automatically set in every hosted job:

 | Environment variable               | Description |